 That’s right, we’re making sauerkraut in bulk.

-It is good to know that our experience shows that about 5 pounds of cabbage (2 heads in our case) created 2 1/2 quarts of sauerkraut.
+It is good to know that my experience shows that about 5 pounds of cabbage (2 heads in our case) created 2 1/2 quarts of sauerkraut.
 So … for the sake of a little math let’s flesh that out to see how many quarts 20 heads of cabbage could make.
 We will assume the cabbage heads are roughly the same size.

 2 Heads = 2 1/2 Quarts